garosan/web3_notes/cyfrin/foundry_fundamentals/01_foundry_simple_storage.md

 ## Interacting with a smart contract using the CLI

 Now we have `anvil` running and the smart contract is deployed.
-Copy the contact address.
+Copy the contract address.

 We will use `cast send` to interact with our deployed contract: